evkx/evkx.github.io/content/models/kia/ev9/ev9_gt/_index.md

 ## Interior

 The interior of the Kia EV9 GT is functional, featuring high-quality materials in several areas instead of hard plastic.
 It includes a floating center console that creates an open space between the passenger and driver, providing convenient storage options.
 The overall design prioritizes practicality and ease of use.
-You can choose between several interior designs.

 ### Seats